Updated April 6, 2023.

 Here are some other tips for limiting your exposure to pollen:

 Seasonal allergies are usually in response to allergens like grass, plant, and tree pollen.
 An allergy to dust — or, technically, dust mites — often causes very similar symptoms.
 Luckily, you can reduce symptoms in most cases by spending a few minutes dusting with a little soap-and-water spritz.
-Focus on the rooms where you spend the most time and where you can have the most impact.
-Consider using a mask or a handkerchief while you dust to minimize irritation as you clean.
+Focus on the rooms where you spend the most time and where you can have the most impact, and don’t forget to vacuum your carpets and rugs.
+Consider using a mask or a handkerchief over your mouth and nose while you dust to minimize irritation as you clean.
+It’s also important to regularly wash your linens and bedding to get rid of any dust, pollen, or pet dander that has collected.

 Allergy medication like antihistamines and nasal sprays are not the only way to control your allergies.
 These natural remedies are another option to combat allergens so you can go and enjoy your spring sniffle free.